Special Delivery: Programming with Mailbox Types (Extended Version): Algorithmic Typing

-\paragraph*{Algorithmic type merge.} In the declarative type system branching control flow requires that each branch is typable under the same type environment (using the \textsc{T-Subs} rule).
-The algorithmic type system instead generates constraints that ensure that each type is used consistently across branches using the \emph{algorithmic type merge} operation $\mergeseq{\ptya_1}{\ptya_2}{\ptyb}{\constrs}$.
+\paragraph*{Algorithmic branching merge.} In the declarative type system branching control flow requires that each branch is typable under the same type environment (using the \textsc{T-Sub} rule).
+The algorithmic type system instead generates constraints that ensure that each type is used consistently across branches using the \emph{algorithmic branching merge} operation $\mergeseq{\ptya_1}{\ptya_2}{\ptyb}{\constrs}$.
 Two base types are merged if they are identical.
-In the case of mailbox types, the function takes the maximum usage annotation, so $\maxusage{\returnable}{\usable} = \returnable$.
+In the case of mailbox types, the function takes the minimum (or \emph{least permissive}) usage annotation, i.e., $\minusage{\returnable}{\usable} = \returnable$.
 It ensures that when merging two output capabilities the patterns are combined using pattern disjunction.
 Conversely merging two input capabilities generates a new pattern variable that must be included in both merged patterns.

-\paragraph*{Algorithmic environment combination.} We can extend the algorithmic type operations to type environments; the (omitted, see Appendix~\ref{ap:defs}) rules are adaptations of the corresponding declarative operations.
-Notably, when combining two environments used in branching control flow such as conditionals where an output mailbox $\tysend{\ppata}$ is used in one environment but not the other, the resulting type is $\tysendp{\ppata \patplus \mbone}$ to signify the \emph{choice} of not sending on the mailbox name.
+\paragraph*{Algorithmic environment combination.} Figure~\ref{fig:algorithmic:env-comb} shows how the algorithmic type combination operators can be extended to type environments.

+The environment sequential merge operator $\joinseq{\penv_1}{\penv_2}{\penv}{\constrs}$ concatenates $\penv_1$ and $\penv_2$, computing the sequential merge of any types for overlapping variables, and produces constraints $\constrs$.
+The environment branching merge operator $\mergeseq{\penv_1}{\penv_2}{\penv}{\constrs}$ computes the algorithmic brnaching merge of $\penv_1$ and $\penv_2$.
+In the case that a variable is contained in both environments, then the merged type is used in the output environment.
+If the variable is only contained in one of the environments, then the result depends on the type.
+If the variable is only contained in one of the environments and has type $\usagety{\tysend{\ppata}}$, then its type is changed to $\usagety{\tysendp{\ppata \patplus \mbone}}$ to denote the fact that it may not be used.
+Note that this only applies to mailbox types with an \emph{output} capability since mailbox types with an \emph{input} capability must be treated linearly.

+Disjoint environment combination combines two environments; if a variable is used in both environments then it must have an identical base type.

 \paragraph*{Nullable type environments.} Checking a $\fail$ guard produces a \emph{null} environment $\noenv$ which can be composed with \emph{any other} type environment, as shown by the following definition: